emiliom/learning-resources/README.md

-# hackweek-preliminary-tutorials
+# hackweek-learning-resources

 This repository contains a curriculum of tutorials to get you ready to attend an eScience Institute sponsored hackweek.
-This is meant to be a template that can be adopted to any other hackweek.
-This version has examples from the ICESat-2 hackweek - be sure to modify accordingly for your own event.
+This version has examples for Waterhackweek 2020 and may include other examples from the ICESat-2 hackweek (November 2019).
+This is a template that can be adopted to any other hackweek.
+Find out more at [HackWeek-Toolkit](https://github.com/uwescience/HackWeek-Toolkit) and [HackWeek-Tutorials](https://github.com/uwescience/hackweek-preliminary-tutorials).

 ## Contact

-For more information contact [Dr. Anthony Arendt](mailto:arendta@uw.edu).
+For more information contact [Dr. Anthony Arendt](mailto:aarendt@uw.edu).
+[Dr. Christina Bandaragoda](mailto:cband@uw.edu).

 ### Technical notes